The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 Mexican workers, many of whom had crossed this imposed border to work on land their ancestors had farmed, were treated as criminals and forcibly removed from the U.S.

-The very term “Wetback,” a racial slur, reflected the dehumanizing attitudes toward Mexican immigrants.
+The very term “wetback,” a racial slur, reflected the dehumanizing attitudes toward Mexican immigrants.

 The operation not only reinforced the idea that Mexican workers were expendable but also disregarded the historical reality that these workers were the descendants of the first peoples of the land.